egoullaud/Portfolio/README.md

-Elizabeth Goullaud Portfolio

-I created my portfoliow ebsite to showcase my projects, skills, and communicate my personality as a developer.
-It is a constant work in progress, as I have so many ideas and new skills to pour into it each week.
+## Introduction
+### Portfolio with HTML, CSS & JavaScript

+Graduating from my Front End Web Development Bootcamp with SkillCrush required a portfolio website.
+This was my first portfolio I'd ever built, and the code includes two versions.

+Version 2 can be viewed at https://egoullaud.github.io/portfolio/

+#### Version 1
+The first version was incredibly simple - a black background with headings, content, and pages for projects, about, and contact.
+I was unhappy with the design and lack of JavaScript, so it was a temporary "first draft" of my portfolio.

+##### Technologies
+* HTML
+* CSS
+* Bootstrap 5

+#### Version 2
+The second version improved upon the design quality and incorporated JavaScript.
+I added a logo, photoshopped some custom pictures, and selected a color scheme for the site.
+I added JavaScript to add interactivity with the site page with the buttons, navigation, and cursor.

-Technologies used:
+##### Technologies

-This project currently uses HTML, CSS, JavaScript, and Bootstrap 5.
-I started with Bootstrap 5 because it is used widely, and allows for quick building and formatting.
-I was extremely happy with how quickly I got the hang of it and how many features are built in.
-I added JavaScript after the prototype was built to add interactivty to the page.

-Challenges:
+* HTML
+* CSS
+* Bootstrap 5
+* JavaScript

+## Challenges

 My main challenge with this site was design and time management.
-I didn't want to pour weeks into this project, but also wanted the design to be unique and communicate my personality.
-Well, it did take weeks and multiple re-designs to get it to a place I was proud to showcase.
-I am always looking for ways to improve the site and add value to its pages, but also want to spend my time building projects and developing mnew skills.
+I didn't want to pour weeks into this project, but also wanted the design to be unique and effectively communicate my personality.
+In the end the first version of the site took much longer than anticipated, as I waffled on the design aspects.
+The second version improved the design and utilized JavaScript.
+It took a lot longer to develop the second version as I spent a large amount of time in the design process, picking brand logo and colors, and also researching website layout techniques.

-Future ideas:

-Next will be a large design overhaul, and I will likely start a new portfolio project altogether, as I want to rebuild and redesign it with React.
-I also want to incorporate TailwindCSS as it feels very similar to Bootstrap.
-I have trialed a couple tutorials with React to expand my knowledgebase and
+## Next Steps

+The next step will be an entirely new portfolio made with React.
+This portfolio was a wonderful start to practicing my skills and improving the site as I learned new concepts, however I have an entirely new idea for a portfolio!